juergenschubert/DPS-ReST-api/PowerProtect DataManager/19.7/README.md

 ## Content
 * PowerProtect Data Manager 19.7
-		 latest Postman collection and Environment variable for PPDM 19.7.
+		 latest Postman collection and environment variable for PPDM 19.7.

 TBD - UseCases.
 As of today there are no use cases created.
 Please use the one from PPDM 19.6 as they should work as well